 There are a number of databases that provide extensive information about tests and measures, though not the actual instruments themselves.
-One of these is the Mental Measurements Yearbook; another is Health and Psychosocial Instruments (HaPI).
-Both of these resources are accessible from the library's Databases list, and both are available through Ovid and use that platform's search protocols.
-The Database Field Guide for each of these files provides extensive information on database characteristics, content, and features.
+One of these is the Mental Measurements Yearbook; it is available through Gottesman Libaries and can be found in our A-Z Database List.
+Another database is Health and Psychosocial Instruments (HaPI), which can be accessed through CLIO: Find it @CU.

-It is also possible to search ERIC and PsycINFO by specific test name, since an instrument is sometimes introduced or included in a journal article, or occasionally made available as an ERIC document.
+It is also possible to search ERIC (Find it @Gottesman) and PsycINFO (Find it @CU) by specific test name, since an instrument is sometimes introduced or included in a journal article, or occasionally made available as an ERIC document.
 It is worth checking Digital Dissertations as well, since a dissertation will sometimes include as an appendix an instrument used in its research study.